smugford/resume/README.md

 ------

 ## Cloud Experience
-* 2 + Years of as a DevOps Engineer at a AWS Premier Parter
+* 4+ Years of as a Cloud Engineer at a AWS Premier Parter
-* Some Exposure to Azure
+* MultiCloud with Azure and AWS

 ### AWS Services Used
 * CLOUDFORMATION